-The Faure Quartett is a Germany-based piano quartet named for the French composer Gabriel Faure.
+The Fauré Quartett is named for the French composer Gabriel Fauré.
 Recognized as one of the leading piano quartets in Europe today, the Faure Quartett was founded in 1995 by the same four musicians — Erika Geldsetzer (violin), Sascha Froembling (viola), Konstantin Heidrich (cello), and Dirk Mommertz (piano) — who form the quartet today.
-It should come as no surprise, then, that Faure Quartett performances are known for their breathtaking balance, ensemble, intonation and finely synchronized interpretation.
+It is no surprise that their performances are known for breathtaking tone and finely synchronized interpretation.

 - Schumann Piano Quartet in E-flat major, Op.
 47